maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 ![DB9 connector](images/DB9.jpg)

 I have no experience with the IR tower in mindstrorms robot invention 2.0.
 It has a USB connector.
-I suspect it comes with a driver, and that driver is for Windows 98, so useless for modern Windows or Linux.
+I suspect it comes with a driver, and that driver is likely for Windows 98, so useless for modern Windows or Linux.

 The mindstrorms robotics invention sets come with a female-to-female serial cable.
 I therefore decided to buy a USB-to-serial cable with a DB9 _male_ connector.